Benson's Wild Animal Farm: Revival

 Benson's Wild Animal Farm reopened in May 2010 as a town park for recreational use.
 There is no admission fee.
-The Old Woman's Shoe, the elephant house, gorilla house and other structures are being repaired after decay and vandalism.
+The Old Woman's Shoe, the elephant house, gorilla house and other structures were repaired after decay and vandalism.
 An official grand opening and re-dedication was held September 2010.

 9/11 memorial

 On September 11, 2011, a memorial was dedicated to the tragic events of September 11, 2001.
 A piece of steel from the World Trade Center was placed at the site of the memorial.
 There are also markers showing a timeline of the events of that fateful day.
 The pathway through the memorial is shaped to replicate the flight path of Flight 175.